 - ASSOCIATION OF LIVING HISTORY, FARM, AND AGRICULTURAL MUSEUMS (ALHFAM): Based in Maryland, with chapters around the U.S., Canada, and many other countries.
 Professional interest groups on farming and foodways.

 - The worldwide "ecomuseum" movement intersects in many ways with the issues that this blog focuses on.
 Ecomuseums generally emphasize human/environmental relationships, often with a goal of fostering sustainable economic development and a sense of local place.
-The International Centre for the Uplands, which works with highland communities around the world, has utilized the ecomuseum approach in thinking about farming, cultural and environmental conservation, tourism, "sense of place," etc.

 - FARM-BASED EDUCATION FOUNDATION (FBAE): Inspires, nutures, and promotes the work of educators and administrators providing public access to their productive working farms, many of which are at or associated with historic sites.